Randomized coupled decompositions: Numerical examples for CMTF

 for $\calX$ in the Tucker format, and

 for $\calX$ in CP format.
 These expressions are the values of the corresponding objective functions.

 The results are represented in Figure \ref{fig:MainComparison}.
-It is clear that the Algorithm~\ref{agm:CMTF-Tucker}, that is, the method which uses CMF of the tensor matricization and matrix $Y$, perform equally well and almost always better than the Algorithm~\ref{agm:CMTF-CPals}, which is based on ALS.
+It is clear that Algorithm~\ref{agm:CMTF-Tucker}, that is, the method which uses CMF of the tensor matricization and matrix $Y$, performs equally well and almost always better than Algorithm~\ref{agm:CMTF-CPals}, which is based on ALS.
+In most experiments, the objective function value $f(U,B,C,W)$ obtained with ALS is at least $20\%$ higher, and in some cases, it is up to twice as high, compared to our approach.
 This is because convergence of the ALS method to the global minimum is not guaranteed, i.e., the method could converge to another stationary point.
 Therefore, in the next example, we do not use the ALS approach.